Defending an Abu Dhabi fund in a high-profile battle with Malaysia’s 1MDB, and a UK government entity in a decades-long dispute with Iran

-The wider firm has a great name in banking and finance, leading to some exciting banking-related arbitrations involving institutions such as Crédit Agricole, Standard Chartered Bank and Standard Bank of South Africa.
+The wider firm has a great name in banking and finance, leading to some exciting banking-related arbitrations involving institutions such as Goldman Sachs, HSBC, Crédit Agricole, Standard Chartered Bank and Standard Bank of South Africa.

 Otherwise, it’s a pretty mixed bag.
 Energy clients include Abengoa, BG Group, E.ON, GE, Iberdrola, Shell, Sinopec and Statoil.
-It’s advised Hyundai Heavy Industries, US defence contractor Raytheon Systems, and the French Football Federation.
+It’s also advised Airbus, Glencore, L'Oréal, Hyundai Heavy Industries, US defence contractor Raytheon Systems and the French Football Federation.
 Former French football star Michel Platini has used the firm.

-In the Middle East, it has represented Abu Dhabi sovereign wealth fund IPIC.
+In the Middle East, it has represented Abu Dhabi sovereign wealth fund IPIC (now Mubadala).

-Clients in investment treaty work have included EDF, Italian power company Enel and London-listed Churchill Mining.
+Clients in investment treaty work have included EDF; Italian power company Enel; and mining companies Churchill, Kingsgate and Cortec.